lcsouzamenezes/OpenCatapult/docs/guide/index.md

 # User Guide

-This section is intended to be used as guidance for users to make use of Polyrific Catapult features.
+This section is intended to be used as guidance for users to make use of `OpenCatapult` features.